isovalent/ebpf-docs/docs/linux/concepts/kfuncs.md

 ## Usage

-Using a KFunc is fairly strightforward.
+Using a KFunc is fairly straightforward.
 The first step is to copy the function signature(return type, name, and parameters) of the kfunc we would like to call.
 These function signatures are usually found in the kernel source code or in [KFunc pages](../kfuncs/index.md).
 Second step is to add the `extern` keyword, this tells the compiler that the function isn't defined in our compilation unit.
 Lastly we add the `__ksym` attribute which tells the loader that references to the function should be resolved with the address of a kernel symbol (kernel function).

 After we have done this we can call the kfunc as if it was a normal function.